filecoin-project/filecoin-docs/content/en/about-filecoin/faq.md

 ### Has Filecoin confirmed the use of the SDR algorithm?
 Is there any evidence of malicious construction?

-SDR is confirmed and used, and we have no evidence of malicious construction.
+SDR ([Stacked DRG PoRep](https://spec.filecoin.io/algorithms/porep-old/stacked_drg/#section-algorithms.porep-old.stacked_drg)) is confirmed and used, and we have no evidence of malicious construction.
 The algorithm is also going through both internal and external security audits.

 If you have any information about any potential security problem or malicious construction, reach out to our team at [security@filecoin.org](mailto:security@filecoin.org).

 ### How likely is it that the Filecoin protocol will switch to the NSE Proof-of-Replication construction later?

-About NSE: NSE is one of the best candidates for a proof upgrade, and teams are working on implementation.
+Native storage extension (NSE) is one of the best candidates for a proof upgrade, and teams are working on implementation.
 But there are other candidates too, which are promising as well.
 It may be that another algorithm ends up better than NSE -- we don't know yet.
 Proof upgrades will arrive after the mainnet launch and will coexist.

 AMD may be optimal hardware for SDR.
 You can [see this description](https://github.com/filecoin-project/lotus/blob/master/documentation/en/sealing-procs.md) for more information on why.

 ### How are you working on bootstrapping the demand side of the marketplace?
 The Discover program is nice, but who is the target market for users, and how do you get them?

-In addition to Filecoin Discover, a number of groups are actively building tools and services to support the adoption of the Filecoin network with developers and clients.
+In addition to [Filecoin Discover](https://filecoin.io/blog/posts/introducing-filecoin-discover/), a number of groups are actively building tools and services to support the adoption of the Filecoin network with developers and clients.
 For example, check out the recordings from our [Virtual Community Meetup](https://filecoin.io/blog/filecoin-virtual-community-meetup-recap/) to see updates about Textile Powergate and Starling Storage.
 You can also read more about some of the teams building on Filecoin through HackFS in our [HackFS Week 1 Recap](https://filecoin.io/blog/hackfs-teams-vol-1/).

 ### Does Filecoin have an implementation of client and storage provider order matching through order books?

-There will be off-chain order books and storage provider marketplaces -- some are in development now from some teams.
+There will be off-chain [order books](https://www.investopedia.com/terms/o/order-book.asp) and storage provider marketplaces -- some are in development now from some teams.
 They will work mostly off-chain because transactions per second on-chain are not enough for the volume of usage we expect on Filecoin.
 These order books build on the basic deal-flow on-chain.
 These order books will arrive in their own development trajectory -- most likely around or soon after the mainnet launch.

 ### Why does Filecoin mining work best on AMD?